practicalli/engineering-playbook/docs/technical-writing/index.md

 # Technical writing

+## A Practical approach

+Write what you want to say, then rewrite the way you wish to say it, e.g brain-dump thoughts at first without concern for the prose, refactor to make thoughts intelligable and easily consumable.

+The hardest part of writing can be getting over the blank page.

+A focus on capturing thoughts first ... a wider or deeper coverage of what is to be said.
+Once extensive thoughs are captured, apply refinement to how thoughts are express (without risk of loosing thoughts).

 ## Website generators

-Static web sites are fast to serve and relatively low maintenance, so can make for an excellent approach to serving up technical documentation.
+Static web sites are fast to serve and low maintenance, providing an excellent approach to serving up technical documentation.

+Using Markdown or Asciidoc minimises the learning curve for creating documentation, allowing thoughts to be captured quickly without distracting concerns on visual presentation.

 ## Clojure tech docs